Tenzro Testnet is live —request testnet TNZO

 What's Next

-You've successfully connected Claude to the Tenzro testnet and performed core operations.
+You've successfully connected Claude to the Tenzro testnet and performed core operations across wallets, identities, the task marketplace, agent templates, and swarm orchestration.
 Here are some next steps to explore:

 For more advanced workflows, check out these tutorials: